I’m Martha Grimm Brady and I have been there.

-I write to those of you who are lonely, scared, overwhelmed or brokenhearted.
+I write to those of you who are lonely, scared, brokenhearted or overwhelmed.
 Many of you are older women.
 Some of you are like me and are caregivers.

-In conversations with other women, I find very few resources for them during this particular time.
+In conversations with other women, I have found very few resources for us specifically during this time of our lives.
 I don’t mean to exclude any men from reading here, but most often, I tend to refer to the caregiver as she/her and the person receiving the care as he/him.
-Occasionally, I switch for the sake of you who are the reverse of my situation.
-Just know I haven’t forgotten you.

-As someone who has lived through caregiving in real life, has a nursing background, has walked with GOD for most of my life, I have help to offer you.
+As someone who is living through caregiving in real life, has a nursing background, has walked with GOD for most of my life, I have help to offer you.
 I have never done any of these things perfectly.
 I don’t think anyone feels they have.
 But caregivers need to know that they can give good care and learn to function as imperfect people, don’t we?
-None of us are experts at everything.
+None of us is an expert at everything.
 Some things we do well, some things we do okay, and others?
 Well, we just aren’t great at everything…and we have to live with that.

 Here are some ways I am offering you encouragement…